photoprism/photoprism/README.md

 Donations
 ---------

 Please leave a star if you like this project, it provides enough motivation to keep going.
 If you still want to donate, you can do so via [PayPal](https://paypal.me/photoprism/10).
+Thank you very much! <3

 Sponsoring
 ----------

 Support this project by becoming a sponsor.
-Your logo will show up here with a link to your website and we can help you getting started with any of the technologies we use, either on-site or remote.
+Your logo will show up on our Web site plus we can help you getting started with any of the technologies we use, either on-site or remote.